xyzshantaram/cyblog/README.md

   - `SOURCEFILE-dist.html` (in case of a file)
   - `SOURCEDIR-dist` (in case of a directory)
 - `-s`, `--include-style` The name of a stylesheet to include into the final document that will be built.
+Functions the same as the `apply-style` declaration.

 ### Contributing